wangchangli/CarND-Advanced-Lane-Lines/writeup.md

 In the video, there are two places at which my pipeline didn't work well, I think I need to do more work on "Sanity Check", I am keep working on it...

+My pipeline may not work well when the road are covered by the shadow of trees for a short time.